Posts

 Inclusive transit is not just about infrastructure or technology—it is about people.
 It is about creating spaces where everyone feels valued and respected.

-These stories underscore a fundamental truth: Inclusive transit is not just about accessibility—it is about dignity.
+These shifts underscore a fundamental truth: Inclusive transit is not just about accessibility — it is about dignity.
 It is about ensuring that every person, regardless of their abilities or age, can participate fully in their community.

 The Path Forward: A Call for Collaboration and Innovation